How to stop alert-info.space from being opened?

 What is alert-info[.]space?

-The main purpose of the alert-info[.]space website is to advertise an application called AdsBlock for Safari (it could be advertising other apps too).
-Although, the problem with alert-info[.]space is that this page uses deception to advertise software: it displays a fake notification saying that access to Safari is blocked and cannot be restored without the recommended application.
-It is important to mention that users do not visit websites like alert-info[.]space by themselves (on purpose).
-In most cases, browsers open deceptive pages when users have some potentially unwanted application (PUA) installed on a browser or a device, or when they visit dubious pages or click shady advertisements.
+The main purpose of the alert-info[.]space website is to advertise an application called AdsBlock for Safari (it might also advertise other apps).
+Note that alert-info[.]space uses deception to advertise software: it displays a fake notification stating that access to Safari is blocked and cannot be restored without the recommended application.

-Typically, pages like alert-info[.]space display fake virus alert notifications saying that a device is infected with a number of viruses and encourage visitors to install some application that is supposed to remove those viruses.
-Sometimes these pages show notifications saying that a device has been hacked, it battery is damaged, some personal details are stolen, or other fake warnings/notifications.
-In one way or another, none of those alerts are real and or can be trusted.
-As mentioned in the first paragraph, alert-info[.]space claims that the access to Safari is blocked and offers to unblock it with an ad blocker (AdsBlock for Safari).
-It is important to mention that deceptive pages can be used to trick visitors into installing adware, browser hijackers or even malicious applications.
-Although, some of the apps promoted on them could be legitimate.
-Either way, pages that use deception to advertise apps should never be trusted.
+alert-info[.]space claims that access to Safari is blocked and offers to unblock it with an ad blocker (AdsBlock for Safari).
+Note that these deceptive pages can be used to trick visitors into installing adware, browser hijackers, and even malicious applications.
+Some of the apps promoted on them could be legitimate.
+In any case, pages that use deception to advertise software should never be trusted.

 Name | alert-info.space pop-up |